magepal/magento2-google-tag-manager/README.md

 ## Google Tag Manager for Magento2 with Data Layer
-Google Tag Manager allows you to quickly and easily add or update AdWords, Google Analytics, Facebook Tags and other code snippets on your website without editing any site code.
+Google Tag Manager allows you to quickly and easily add or update AdWords, Google Analytics, Facebook Tags and other code snippets on your website without edit to your magento 2 codebase.

 #Features
 Quick and easy setup